rgough5/tom/README.md

     6. `ssh user@hostname` to test that you can login to the audio pi without a password
 6. You should now be able to record audio by typing `./v_tom.py <file_prefix> <recording length>`.
 If you chose to start the audio pi, the recording name and prefix will be passed on.
 Files are automatically appended with date and time.

-## Solid State Drive Selection
+## On SSD Selection
-There are a dozen reasons not to use SD cards for running raspberry pis long term, therefore it is a soft requirement to upgrade to an SSD.
 The SSD can be connected to the pi in one of two ways: 1) using an NVME PCIe board (recommended) or 2) over usb.

 ### NVME via PCIe
 Pros: faster, more stable, neater.
-Cons: Only available on raspi5, slightly more complicated to setup, compatibility issues between HAT and SSD models.
+Cons: Only available on raspi5, compatibility issues between HAT and SSD models.
 Tested on [GeeekPi N07 PCIe...board](https://www.amazon.com/GeeekPi-N07-Peripheral-Raspberry-Support/dp/B0CWD266XR/ref=sr_1_16?dib=eyJ2IjoiMSJ9.BxcxCUbroCMtEvv2KZGuIBTcsh51iWpvVxAkAUuVUQbw4jFFBTZ0bHDgR4TfMjSk_DqFo3YlUWbA8-xw19eq8Bc02CW_sldTs1fasLMWEBrfFkt6mOtSa7W9O7DDaMpwT85GbBxdlhDlnGnkKiEC_nfcV2_VhsV_TZizpWSDSGvalVGaVXDYquvp8nSDAFKkoLCkFfKn703KZk9_Cs3LgOGy01u0kKNYoHmrpSwHVn8.xjfPCRpKhnZc_S6FQ2UUS4v5q_gtD8mRNwm3e160UcI&dib_tag=se&keywords=raspi+nvme+hat&qid=1714772061&sr=8-16) with a [500GB SAMSUNG 980 SSD](https://www.amazon.com/SAMSUNG-Technology-Intelligent-Turbowrite-Sequential/dp/B08V7GT6F3/ref=sr_1_8?sr=8-8).
 Note that the tested board only functions with up to gen3 SSDs.
 This isn't a major loss since the pi does not support gen4 speeds anyways.
-1. Setup will require an SD card or other means to modify firmware settings to enable the PCIe port.
-With the raspi booted: `sudo nano /boot/firmware/config.txt`
-2. To set the connection speed add to the bottom of this file `dtparam=pciex1_gen=2` or `dtparam=pciex1_gen=3` depending on your SSD.
+- While not officially supported, you may consider adding the line `dtparam=pciex1_gen=3` to the bottom of your raspi's config file.
-3. Edit the config. `sudo raspi-config` and using the keyboard navigate `Advanced Options` > `Bootloader Version` > `Latest`
-4. Exit config and reboot the raspi `sudo shutdown -r now` and if everything boots correctly, procede.
-5. With pi off and unplugged, connect the board with SSD to the pi.
-6. Boot the pi with sd card or what have you unplugged and boot the pi

 ### USB
-- Pros: incredibly simple to setup, works on both 4 and 5.
+- Pros: simple to setup, works on both 4 and 5.
 - Cons: stability issues.
 IMPORTANT, while SSD over USB can be as simple as plug and play, be mindful of raspi [power requirements](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#typical-power-requirements).
 The model 5 can provide 1.6A (provide using a proper 5V 5A power supply) and the 4 series can provide 1.2A across all USB ports.
 An SSD requiring more current may appear to function, but risks data corruption.